voytech/tabulate/README.md

 ## Snapshot repository coordinates

 Library is not yet released into maven central.
-Currently you can access its snapshot:
+Currently, you can access its snapshot:

 ```
 repositories {